CS2 Trade-Up Guide

 TL;DR

-A Counter-Strike 2 (CS2) trade-up contract is an in-game Steam feature that converts 10 skins of the same rarity (and the same StatTrak status) into one randomly selected skin of the next rarity tier — pulled from one of the contributing skins' collections.
-The output's float value is a weighted average of the 10 inputs, which is why float math, not just price, decides whether a contract is profitable.
+A Counter-Strike 2 (CS2) trade-up contract converts same-rarity skins into one randomly selected item from the next tier and one of the input collections.
+Standard contracts use 10 inputs; Covert-to-Knife/Gloves contracts use 5.
+Output float is determined by the raw average input float, which is why float math, not just price, decides whether a contract is profitable.

 How does a CS2 trade-up contract work?